Restaurants, Bars & Clubs.

 What does the ongoing service profile for a club or bar typically look like?

-Nightlife venue AMC is intensive — pre-weekend health checks, on-call response on operating nights and a venue-specific spares pool so a failed amplifier is swapped within hours.
+Nightlife venue AMC is intensive — pre-weekend health checks, support windows for operating nights and a venue-specific spares pool so a failed amplifier is swapped within hours.
 Hospitality nightlife AMC is intensive — speakers and amplifiers see 30–50 hours of high-SPL operation each week, DJ booth equipment takes physical wear, and a single failure on a Friday evening costs the venue a full night's revenue.
-We design the service profile around that reality: pre-weekend health checks, on-call response on operating nights, and a small spares pool held against the specific venue so a failed amplifier is swapped within hours rather than ordered from elsewhere.
+We design the service profile around that reality: pre-weekend health checks, support windows for operating nights, and a small spares pool held against the specific venue so a failed amplifier is swapped within hours rather than ordered from elsewhere.

 How early should we bring you in for a new venue fit-out?